General Examination for Women

-The General Examination for Women was an examination of the University of London first held in May 1869 that enabled women to receive a Certificate of Proficiency from the University but not a degree.
-It was a precursor to the award of degrees to women by the University which did not happen until a decade later.
+The General Examination for Women was an examination of the University of London first held in May 1869 that enabled women to receive a Certificate of Proficiency from the university but not a degree.
+It was a precursor to the award of degrees to women by the university a decade later.
 The first nine candidates to take the exam are sometimes known as "the London Nine".

 The examination

 Candidates for the General Examination for Women were admitted to study at the University of London from 1868.
 The examination was first held in May 1869 with nine candidates participating.
 The results were assessed on 15 May 1869, at Somerset House on the Strand, by 17 male examiners.
 Although the exam could be taken from the age of 17, the average age of the candidates was 21.